exceptionnotfound/BattleshipModellingPractice/README.md

 # BattleshipModellingPractice

-As part of my [Modeling Practice](https://exceptionnotfound.net/tag/modeling-practice/), this project is intended to model the board game Battleship as a C# program.
+As part of my [Modeling Practice](https://exceptionnotfound.net/tag/modeling-practice/) series, this project is intended to model the board game Battleship as a C# program.

 You can read more about it on my blog: